A Alavi | D Jordan | J Neidich | S Nelson | P de Quant |

 AAGP 2014 Educator of the Year Award.

-and serves on the faculty at UCSD with expertise in functional neuroimaging.
+and serves on the faculty at UCSD with expertise in functional and molecular brain imaging.

 He received his BA in